-In the latter weeks of Eastertide, there are two distinct perspectives that the Christian must keep in mind at the same time.
+Likewise, in the latter weeks of Eastertide, there are three distinct perspectives that the Christian must keep in mind at the same time.
 This Sunday we hear one perspective from the Gospel Reading.
-The Second emerges from the very day within Eastertide that the Church celebrates today, which is illustrated by today’s First Reading.
+The second emerges from the liturgical day within Eastertide that the Church celebrates today, which is illustrated by today’s First Reading.

 In the First Reading, we hear how the Apostles and certain other disciples—“Mary the mother of Jesus” chief among them—spent the days between the Ascension of Jesus and the Descent of the Holy Spirit.
 The nine days that all these disciples—both the Apostles and the other disciples—spent in prayer in “the upper room” as described in the First Reading are the “spiritual space” we are meant to inhabit during these latter days of Eastertide.
 We need to ask, then: what was going through the minds and hearts of all these disciples during those nine days?